mkothari93/spicy-bites/README.md

 ## <strong>Installation</strong>
 ---
-You can clone the repository and run the command `npm i`.
-Create your .env file and configure your MySQL login information and AWS Bucket.
-You can check for exemples on this README file.
+You can clone the repository and run the $npm i command in your terminal.
+Create an .env file and configure your MySQL login information and AWS Bucket.
+You can check for examples on this README file.

 <br/>